Moduli of $p$-adic representations of a profinite group: Representability of the space of morphisms

-of pro-\'etale local sheaves.
-The pushout of $N$ along $\rho_S$ defines an element $N_S \in \mathrm{Loc}_X$ with stalk $S$, which is functorial in $S$ and therefore it defines a functor $\GLn(A)$-$\mathrm{Set} \to \mathrm{Loc} _{X,n}(A)$ compatible with the fiber functor.
-By \cref{Noohi}, $\GLn(A)$ is Noohi and therefore it is possible to associated it a continuous homomorphism $\rho_N : \pi_1^\et(X) \to \GLn(A)$, which gives an inverse for the previous construction.
-This establishes the equivalence of the statement, as desired. \end{proof}
+of pro-\'etale local systems.
+The pushout of $N$ along $\rho_S$ defines thus an element $N_S \in \mathrm{Loc}_{X,n}(A)$.
+Moreover, its stalk at the base point is isomorphic to $S$.
+Moreover, this association is functorial in $S$.
+It thus defines a functor

+compatible with the fiber functor.
+By \cref{Noohi}, $\GLn(A)$ is a Noohi group.
+We can thus associate to it a continuous homomorphism

+This construction provides us with an inverse for the previously defined functor.
+The result now follows. \end{proof}

 \begin{corollary} The non-archimedean stack $\LocSys(X)$ represents the functor $\Afd_k^\op \to \cS$ given on objects by the formula,